 What's being served?
-To check the day's or week's menus, visit UMW Dining at umwdining.com, follow us on Twitter (@umwdining) or "like" UMW Dining on Facebook (UMWdining).
-Vegetarian, vegan, and gluten-free menu offerings are available during each meal period.
-If you are on a restricted diet, contact the general manager at 540/654-2230.
+To check menus, visit UMW Dining at umwdining.com, follow us on Twitter (@umwdining) or "like" UMW Dining on Facebook (UMWdining).

+Special diet?
+Vegetarian, vegan, and gluten-free items, as well as allergen-free Simple Servings, are available at all meal periods in the Resident Dining Area of the University Center.
+Some special dietary items are also offered at Simply To Go and Naturally Woodstock.
+If you are on a restricted diet, contact the general manager at 540/654-2230 for assistance.

 What are EagleOne dollars?
 Your EagleOne card is your admission ticket to the dining facilities.
-You can purchase EagleOne dollars throughout the academic year at the EagleOne ID Center, the Office of Student Accounts, by mail, or online at adminfinance.umw. edu/eagleone.
-EagleOne dollars may be used at Seacobeck, the Eagle's Nest, the Underground, the bookstore, and most other campus locations, and at numerous off-campus businesses.
+You can purchase EagleOne dollars at the EagleOne ID Center, the Office of Student Accounts, by mail, or online at adminfinance.umw.edu/eagleone.
+EagleOne dollars may be used at all campus dining locations and at numerous off-campus businesses.
 Purchases made with EagleOne dollars are subject to Virginia sales tax.
 Unused EagleOne dollars will remain in your account for the duration of your enrollment.

 What are flex dollars?
-Flex is a cash equivalent built into all of the meal plans.
-Though not real money, flex is a debit account for making additional food purchases at all of the dining operations.
-Flex balances roll over from the fall to the spring semester.
+Flex is a cash equivalent debit account built into all of the meal plans.
+You can use Flex Dollars to make food purchases at all of the Campus Dining locations.
+Flex balances roll over from fall to spring semester.
 Unused balances at the end of the spring semester will be forfeited.

 May I bring a guest for dinner?
 Yes!
-Every block meal plan allows you to use five of your meals for guests!
-If you've used all your guest meals, you may purchase meals at any dining facility with Flex Dollars, EagleOne, cash, or credit card.
+All plans allow students to use 5 meals as guest meals, not just block plans.
+Or, you may purchase meals at any dining facility with Flex Dollars, EagleOne, cash, or credit card.